UPDATE: May 21, 2019: SB 649 has been filed without the governor's signature. It is effective Sept. 1, 2019.

 Provide recommendations for increasing use of recyclable materials overall and growing the number of companies that consume recyclables as feedstock.

 In addition, the bill requests an education campaign that encourages clean materials in the recycling stream.
 The messaging must emphasize negative outcomes associated with contaminated recyclables, attention to businesses using recycled commodities in their manufacturing processes and the specific economic benefits of the recycling industry in Texas.
-Cleaner recyclables equal more material volume that can be utilized in the manufacturing sector, making education a crucial component to strengthening the economy long-term.
+Cleaner recyclables equal more material volume that can be utilized in the manufacturing sector, making education a crucial component to strengthening the economy in the long term.

-TCEQ and the Texas Economic Development and Tourism Office would be required to deliver an update on the plan to the governor and the Municipal Solid Waste Management and Resource Recovery Advisory Council (MSWRRAC) by Sept.
+TCEQ and the Texas Economic Development and Tourism Office would be required to deliver a plan update to the governor as well as to the Municipal Solid Waste Management and Resource Recovery Advisory Council (MSWRRAC) by Sept.
 2020.
 MSWRRAC is comprised of public and private industry professionals who provide recommendations to TCEQ and review policies relating to municipal solid waste management and resource recovery.

-More than 60 companies and organizations have now provided support of the bills, as well as the Texas Association of Manufacturers, the Texas Municipal League, and SWANA's Lone Star Chapter.
-STAR and other organizations are calling on supporters of the proposed legislation to contact elected officials and emphasize the economic opportunities that enacting the legislation could bring the industry and the state.
+More than 60 companies and organizations have now provided support for the bills, as well as the Texas Association of Manufacturers, the Texas Municipal League and SWANA's Lone Star Chapter.
+STAR and other organizations are calling on supporters to contact elected officials and emphasize the economic opportunities enacting the legislation could bring to the industry and state.

 Texas's $3.3 billion recycling industry would benefit from the recurring opportunity for state-level analysis of the markets and a critical look at the missing pieces that could strengthen it.
-A recent study conducted in north Texas found a significant amount of recyclable material is getting sent to landfills every year in the current system, building on another recently published statewide study mandated by the legislature in 2015.
+A recent study conducted in north Texas found that a significant amount of recyclable material is being landfilled every year under the current system, building on another recently published statewide study mandated by the legislature in 2015.

-This movement is the latest in a series of state-level proposals to advance in recent months, as more governments look for ways to strengthen recycling systems.
-In contrast to Texas, a bill in Florida would hold local governments responsible for proper recycling from program participants, require a definition and action plan for contamination and state that haulers not be required to "collect or transport contaminated recyclable material."
+The movement is the latest in a series of state-level proposals to advance in recent months, with more governments looking for ways to strengthen recycling systems.
+In contrast to Texas, a bill in Florida would hold local governments responsible for proper recycling from program participants, require a definition and action plan for contamination, and excuse haulers from collecting or transporting contaminated recyclable material.
 Washington's Department of Ecology has also proposed legislation to encourage end market development with the creation of an advocacy/research group that would work directly with the state; the bill also includes a statewide education plan to reduce contamination that local governments must adopt if they do not create their own.

 Full disclosure: Catelyn Scholwinski is chair of STAR’s San Antonio council.